viatra/massif/README.md

 ## I. Installation:

 It is required to have the following tools:
- * Eclipse modeling with EMF-IncQuery and Massif installed
+ * Eclipse with Massif and prerequisites installed
  * MATLAB (recommended r2012a or later)

 Details on the [wiki](../../wiki/UserGuide#installation)